markwalet/dotenv-manager/README.md

 ```

 ### Available methods
 Below you will find every available method and its underlying class.
-These methods can be called on the `DotenvManager` class itself and the `DotenvBuilder` you get when mutating the environment.
+These methods can be called on the `DotenvManager` class itself and also on the `DotenvBuilder` you get when mutating the dotenv file.

 Method  |  Returns
 ------------- | -------------